Rollie Sheldon: Later MLB career

 Recalled by the Yankees in June 1964, Sheldon contributed to their successful pennant defense during a summer-long struggle against the Chicago White Sox and Baltimore Orioles.
 He appeared in 19 games, with 12 starts, threw three complete game victories and added a save coming out of the bullpen.
 He then appeared in Games 1 and 7 of the 1964 World Series against the St. Louis Cardinals, hurling 2 2/3 innings pitched of hitless, scoreless relief.
 The Yankees, however, lost both games and the series to the Redbirds.

 He began 1965 with three appearances as a relief pitcher out of the Yankee bullpen, but on May 3 he was traded to the cellar-dwelling Kansas City Athletics with Johnny Blanchard for Doc Edwards, a journeyman catcher.
 Sheldon managed a winning record, 10–8, with a 3.95 earned run average for a Kansas City team that lost 103 games.
-Then, in 1966, he posted a solid 3.13 ERA in 14 games for the Athletics, even though he lost seven of 11 decisions, through mid-June.
+In 1966, he posted a solid 3.13 ERA in 14 games for the Athletics, even though he lost seven of 11 decisions, through mid-June.
 Two days before the June 15 trade deadline, he was acquired by the Red Sox, another second-division club, in a six-player trade and plugged into Boston's starting rotation, where he was ineffective.
 He ended up only 1–6 (4.97) in 23 games for the Red Sox, was traded during the offseason to Cincinnati, and never returned to the majors.
 He pitched four full seasons of Triple-A ball before retiring after the 1970 campaign.

 For his career, Sheldon appeared in 160 Major League games and notched 371 strikeouts in 724 2/3 innings pitched.
 He allowed 741 hits and 207 bases on balls.
 He had 17 complete games, four shutouts and two saves.
 During his off-seasons, Sheldon completed his coursework for a degree in physical education in 1965 from the University of Connecticut.